Bo Jonsson (Grip): Authority

 From the Gripsholm Castle in Mariefred, which he built, Bo Jonsson governed the entire valley of Lake Mälaren, Hälsingland, all of Finland, large parts of Västergötland, Eastern Östergötland, and the Småland coast, including the city of Kalmar.
 He secured the Finnish fiefs as a reward for having assisted Albert to the throne of Sweden.

 He controlled a dozen fortresses, among which were Finnish Åbo Castle, Tavastehus and Viborg, Swedish Kalmar Castle and Nyköping Castle, in addition to ones built under his own direction: Bjärkaholm, Ringstaholm, and his most prized holding, Gripsholm.

 As the head of the governing council and through his personal usurpation of large areas of the country, Bo Jonsson indirectly curtailed the concentration of royal power as well as German and Danish influence.
 However, he also solicited foreign intervention from Denmark and Mecklenburg in order to install the nobility party's puppet kings on the Swedish throne.

 Marriage

 Bo Jonsson married twice during his life.
-His first marriage took place with the wealthy Margareta Porse, who died shortly thereafter while undergoing childbirth.
-He allowed the baby to be delivered via Caesarean section, though it died but one day later.
+His first marriage took place with the wealthy Margareta Persdotter Porse, who died in 1360 shortly thereafter while undergoing childbirth.
+Allegedly he allowed the baby Jon to be delivered via Caesarean section, though it died but one day later.

-His second wife was the German Margareta Dume, who had many admirers.
+His second wife was the German born Margareta Dume, who had many admirers.
 One of her many suitors was Karl Nilsson, a nobleman from Södermanland.
 Karl Nilsson was stabbed in front of the high altar at the church of the Greyfriars (Franciscans), nowadays known as Riddarholmskyrkan, in Stockholm, Sweden.
 Contemporary sources held Bo Jonsson to be guilty, acting in a jealous rage, but he maintained his innocence in witnessed testimonies, swearing his presence to have been elsewhere.
 Due to his powerful position, he was never charged.
 Nine days later, the estate formerly belonging to Karl Nilsson fell into the hands of Jonsson.